 God’s design was to draw the magi to worship Jesus.
 This is His design for us as well (Isaiah 43:21).
 We are created to worship Jesus.
 We were made to worship.
 “God created the universe so that it would display the worth of his glory.
 And he created us so that we would see this glory and reflect it by knowing and loving it — with all our heart and soul and mind and strength (John Piper).”

-Look for Jesus today.
+Look for Jesus today and worship Him.
 Rise above your circumstances.
 Look for the good happening around you.